apache/pulsar-site/docs/txn-use.md

 id: txn-use
 title: Get started
 sidebar_label: "Get started"
+description: Get started to use Pulsar transaction API.
 ---

 Pulsar transaction is primarily a server-side and protocol-level feature.
 This tutorial guides you through every step of how to use the [Pulsar transaction API](/api/admin/) to send and receive messages in a Java client.